mabau/lbmpy/README.md

 ### Please cite us

-If you use pystencils in a publication, please cite the following articles:
+If you use lbmpy in a publication, please cite the following articles:

 Overview:
   - M. Bauer et al, lbmpy: Automatic code generation for efficient parallel lattice Boltzmann methods.
 Journal of Computational Science, 2021. https://doi.org/10.1016/j.jocs.2020.101269